neonmik/Wave-Machine-Firmware/README.md

         + DAC

     + Arp:
+        + Bugfix: Moved Arp note updates to audio core.
+This seems to bee fine at full speed, but keep an eye out.
         + Feature: The Arp Direction now holds the PLAYED_ORDER and CHORD functions.
 This has freed up tywo controls and makes logical sense (apart from Octave Direction, which I'll figure out later, probably on one of the controls I've saved)
         + Bugifx: Fixed a bug that caused notes to hang (MIDI and internal) when flipping between MONO and POLY arp mode.
 Made sure that the mode was only updated when inside the update loop.
         + Feature: Added a setting for "Played Order".
 Currently can only be turned on in firmware update, as no controls left to change it.